tarantool/doc/doc/1.7/tutorials/c_tutorial.rst

 and they are not currently on the include path, say |br|
 :code:`export CPATH=/usr/local/include/tarantool:/usr/local/include/msgpuck`

-Requests will be done using tarantool as a :ref:`client <administration-using_tarantool_as_a_client>`.
+Requests will be done using Tarantool as a :ref:`client <admin-using_tarantool_as_a_client>`.
-Start tarantool, and enter these requests.
+Start Tarantool, and enter these requests.

 .. code-block:: none